Builders-we-are/2025-Goals/readme.md

 Q1
-- Jan: Comptia Security+ Cert (exam on the 2nd of FEB)
 - Feb: CKA Certification (exam not scheduled)
 - Read Automate the boring stuff with python
 - April: CKAD Certification